fukuiretu/nuxt-user-agent/README.md

 ## License
-The gem is available as open source under the terms of the [MIT License.](https://opensource.org/licenses/MIT)
+The npm is available as open source under the terms of the [MIT License.](https://opensource.org/licenses/MIT)